Not sure what career to choose? Contact us

 The creative industries section provides students with modern equipment that allows them to experience different mediums such as printing, sculpture, painting and drawing.
 Students host an art show in the TAFE gallery each year, to exhibit their works to the local community and industry professionals.

-VIEW COURSES AT MURWILLUMBAH CAMPUS
+VIEW COURSES AT TAFE NSW MURWILLUMBAH

 currently enrolled students

 qualified staff providing quality education

 years industry experience to teach at TAFE NSW

 Take the next step with TAFE NSW Murwillumbah

 Get ready for Semester 2.
 Explore our courses and be whatever you want to be.
 Enrolments are opening soon. https://www.tafensw.edu.au/

 As part of the Murwillumbah Arts Trail 2019 (MAT19), six TAFE NSW Visual arts teachers are exhibiting their work at Murwillumbah TAFE in the Visual Arts Corridor Gallery, Level B, one flight up off the TAFE carpark in Proudfoots Lane, Murwillumbah.

 The exhibition features hand stitching by Karryn Argus, sculptures by Tim Fry and Dave Hickson, a digital print by Justin Garnsworthy and paintings by Sandy Guy and Lynden Stone.
 Most works are for sale.